From the Experts

 6. Don’t job hop.Many young people switch jobs frequently in their first year, looking for the next possible big opportunity.
 As much as it’s not the greatest strategy outside of the trucking industry, it most definitely not in trucking.
 Your time of service matters greatly.
 “The fewer number of times you change jobs, the more likely you will wind up at a top paying carrier,” he said.
 “Doing your homework prior to jumping ship is crucial if your goal is working for a top tier carrier at some point.”

 7. It’s all about attitude.Remember that even with a driver shortage, your job is not always guaranteed.
 A carrier/driver relationship should be built on mutual benefit.
 “I don't believe there is a shortage of drivers.
 I believe there is a shortage of good drivers.
 Casanova said.
 “You want to continue to grow your reputation.
 By bringing a good attitude, when things get slow, you increase your chances of being a driver that gets taken care of.
 Be a good driver and reap the rewards.”

 BONUS! -- Find a mentor.
 Or, better yet, mentors.Find a few industry veterans to get advice from on the road.
 You want good solid resources that will help keep you from making common rookie mistakes.
 “Experienced drivers can be a wealth of knowledge.
 By finding a few that you trust to tell it to you straight, you stand to gain a lot.
 As you earn experience you can bounce ‘what ifs’ off of them, to see how they would handle different situations.
 Keep in mind though, not every experienced driver can be a mentor.
 You really need to be selective of whom you take advice from.”
 If you're ready to get started on your new career, let Advanced Career Institute help you begin your CDL training.
-Advanced Career Institute provides both Class A and Class B CDL training at four locations throughout California.
+Advanced Career Institute provides Class A CDL training at four locations throughout California and one location in Nevada.
 Contact us today to begin!